PaulaManoella/student_perceptions_analysis_BRACIS/README.md

 The analysis is organized into four sequential pipeline stages:

+### 1. Coherence & IRBO Evaluation (`coherence_irbo_evaluation.py`)

+Evaluates each model across a range of $k$ values ($2 \leq k \leq 25$) using:
+- **Coherence (Cv):** Measures the semantic interpretability of discovered topics.
+- **IRBO (Inverted Rank-Biased Overlap):** Measures topic diversity across the model's output.

-### 1. Topic Modeling (`main.py`)
+### 2. Topic Modeling (`main.py`)

 Executes the full data processing and topic modeling pipeline:
-- Loads and filters the raw dataset by campus, academic unit, and course.
+- Loads and filters the raw dataset.
-- Applies text preprocessing (stopword removal, lemmatization, teacher name anonymization).
+- Applies text preprocessing.
-- Generates text representations (Dictionary, BoW, TF-IDF).
+- Generates text vector representations.
 - Runs four topic modeling algorithms with pre-defined number of topics ($k$):
   - **LSA** ($k = 25$)
   - **LDA** ($k = 13$)
   - **NMF** ($k = 13$)
   - **BERTopic** ($k = 14$)

-### 2. Coherence & IRBO Evaluation (`coherence_irbo_evaluation.py`)

-Evaluates each model across a range of $k$ values ($2 \leq k \leq 25$) using:
-- **Coherence (Cv):** Measures the semantic interpretability of discovered topics.
-- **IRBO (Inverted Rank-Biased Overlap):** Measures topic diversity across the model's output.

 ### 3. Inter-model Alignment (`inter-model_alignment.py`)

-Performs a qualitative cross-model comparison:
+Performs a qualitative cross-model analysis:
-- Generates topic vector embeddings using a Portuguese sentence-transformer model.
+- Generates topic vector embeddings using a Portuguese sentence-transformer model (PORTULAN/serafim).
 - Computes pairwise cosine similarity across all topics from all models.
+- Generates a non-directed graph where nodes are topics and edges are cosine similarities.
 - Applies the **Louvain community detection algorithm** to identify common and exclusive topic clusters.

 ### 4. Automatic Topic Labeling (`LLM_labeling.py`)

 Generates concise, descriptive labels for BERTopic clusters using a local **Llama 3.1 8B** model:
 - Processes each topic's keywords and representative documents.
-- Produces short labels capturing the specific sentiment and theme of each topic.
+- Produces short labels capturing the theme of each topic.

 ## Requirements